zzzuhaibmohd/defi-aave-v3/README.md

           - utilization rate
           - borrow interest
       - isolation mode (TODO: fix restriction on collateral explanation)
+        - Borrowers supplying an isolated asset as collateral cannot supply other assets as collateral (though they can still supply to capture yield
     - borrow
       - health factor
       - risk details